ltilke/agn-magic/readme.txt

         Note: the true/false in config["files"][file][1] is the indicator for whether or not that file is highlighted / a "primary telescope."

+Special thanks to Nik Korzoun for his work with AGN_Wizard Galaxy by CombineDesign from the Noun Project